Office of the Superintendent of Financial Institutions

 Corporate Governance Guideline for OSFI’s expectations of FRFI Boards of Directors in regard to business strategy, risk appetite and operational, business, risk and crisis management policies.

-Principle 2: The FRFI should establish a third-party risk management framework (TPRMF) that sets out clear accountabilities, responsibilities, policies, and processes for identifying, managing, mitigating, monitoring, and reporting on risks relating to the use of third parties.
+Principle 2: The FRFI should establish a TPRMF that sets out clear accountabilities, responsibilities, policies, and processes for identifying, managing, mitigating, monitoring and reporting on risks relating to the use of third parties.

 The FRFI should establish a TPRMF that provides an enterprise-wide view of its exposures to third parties.
-The TPRMF should reflect the FRFI’s risk appetite and be consistent with its operational or enterprise risk management frameworks.
+The TPRMF should reflect the FRFI’s risk appetite and be consistent with its risk management frameworks.

 The TPRMF should be developed to span the lifecycle of a third-party arrangement, from sourcing and due diligence of a third-party provider to potential exit from the third-party arrangement.
 The TPRMF should set out how the FRFI will identify and assess; manage and mitigate; and monitor and report on third-party risk.

-OSFI expects the FRFI to regularly review and update its TPRMF on a regular basis to ensure it is relevant and appropriate and to make continuous improvements based on implementation, effectiveness and other lessons learned (e.g., past incidents).
+OSFI expects the FRFI to review and update its TPRMF on a regular basis to ensure it is relevant and appropriate and to make continuous improvements based on implementation, effectiveness and other lessons learned (e.g., past incidents).

 OSFI expects the FRFI to manage third-party risks in a manner that is proportionate to the level of risk and complexity of the FRFI’s third-party ecosystem.
 OSFI expects the FRFI to assess its third-party arrangements regularly, with higher-risk and more critical arrangements subjected to more frequent and rigorous assessment and more robust risk management.

 For critical third-party arrangements and those that pose a high risk to the FRFI, OSFI expects that